About ophthalmologists

 Your child might see an ophthalmologist for a full eye health check if it looks like your child has vision or eye problems, or if your child has had an injury to their eyes or the area around their eyes.

-An ophthalmologist can diagnose and treat eye conditions like reduced vision, squint, paediatric glaucoma, cataracts, blocked tear ducts, blepharitis, and persistent eye infections like conjunctivitis.
+An ophthalmologist can diagnose and treat eye conditions like reduced vision, squint, paediatric glaucoma, cataracts, blocked tear ducts and blepharitis.

-Ophthalmologists use a range of treatments, including medication like eye drops, glasses and contact lenses, and surgery.
+Ophthalmologists use a range of treatments, including glasses, contact lenses, medicine like eye drops, and surgery.

 If your child needs eye surgery, an ophthalmologist will do the surgery.